m-mango/bavarian-forest-visitor-monitoring-dssgx-24/docs/methodology-and-approach.md

     given day.
-Additionally, temporal-related information is kept in this administrative file, including whether or not a given day was a federal or national holiday (Bavarian or Czech; School or Federal or School holiday), the season, the day of the week, and date
+Additionally, temporal-related information is kept in this administrative file, including whether or not a given day was a federal or national holiday (Bavarian or Czech; School or Federal or School holiday), the season, the day of the week, and date.

 - **Weather Data**: